 The transcript of Sam Belfield’s transformation

-I wanted to start with this quote from Part 3, page 65 of Jeremy’s book Transform Your Life And Save The World (TYL): ‘I kid you not, what you’re soon going to see appear, from one end of that horizon to the other, is an army in its millions coming to do battle with human suffering and its weapon will be understanding!’
+I wanted to start with this quote from , page 79 of the print edition of Jeremy’s book Transform Your Life And Save The World (TYL): ‘I kid you not, what you’re soon going to see appear, from one end of that horizon to the other, is an army in its millions coming to do battle with human suffering and its weapon will be understanding!’
+[See p.
+65 of First Edition of TYL, pub.
+2016.]
 If you let your mind access this information you can be a part of that.
 If you let your mind process this information and follow the logic through, it will completely transform your life.
 It will transform how you see yourself and how you see humanity.
 Your perception of yourself and the world will totally change.

 There are heaps of benefits at a personal level with this information and processing it but something I particularly want to talk about or highlight is a recognition that it’s our self-interest and selfishness that is fundamentally destroying humanity and the planet.
 At one level we sort of know that.
 If we boil it all down that’s an aspect or a manifestation of the human condition.
 This information has the ability to end that self-interest, selfishness and egocentricity at a fundamental level in you and the world, and that’s what will produce this ‘army in its millions to do battle with human suffering’ on the planet and bring it to an end.
 That is the magnitude of this information.
 It ends our self-interest and we all take up a life of living cooperatively and selflessly.
 That’s what we have coming.
 That’s how good it is.
 That’s how special it is.
 And best of all it’s available right now and for everyone.